ramirorichmand/ramirorichmand/README.md

 - :telescope: I’m training as a <b> Full Stack Software Engineer and contributing to frontend and backend projects for building applications. </b>

-- :seedling: Exploring <b> Machine Learning and Natural Language within International Development and hope to soon participate in Hackathons.</b>
+- :seedling: Exploring <b> tech innovations within International Development and hope to soon participate in Hackathons.</b>

 - :zap: In my free time, <b> you'll often find me diving into tech articles, tuning in to tech podcasts, and taking on coding challenges to level up my programming skills!</b>